tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * When the bot is tested, the date of birth can be given on any format (e.g., `12/16/1978`, `16/12/1978`, `Dec 16, 1978`), using the `AMAZON.DATE` slot type will transform the date automatically to the `YYYY-mm-dd` format, as can be seen on the demo gif file below.

-* Be aware that currently Amazon Lex only supports US English; so date transformations for birthdays like June 5, 1980, typed in a numerical format like 5/6/78, as in Canadian English or Spanish, will be transformed to `1980-05-06` (May 6, 1980).
+* Be aware that currently Amazon Lex only supports US English.
+Hence, date transformations for birthdays like June 5, 1980, typed in a numerical format like 5/6/78, as in Canadian English or Spanish, will be transformed to `1980-05-06` (May 6, 1980).

 Explain to students that at this time, the bot has no business rules logic attached, that is why the final message the bot sends after fulfilling all the slots is a kind of non-friendly confirmation message.
 We will improve this by adding an Amazon Lambda function to the bot later Today.